Pappulab/FIREBALL/README.md

 Depending on the data and the initial parameters, it is possible that FIREBALL will not adequately calculate phase diagrams.
 Hopefully, Python spits out a reasonable error message that informs you of the issue.
 In general, you can take the following steps to try to troubleshoot the issue:

 ### Step 1: Change initial parameters
 First, change the initial parameters.
 Often, the initial parameters are either unphysical or too far from the optimized parameters for FIREBALL to function correctly.
-I recommend using `fireball-draw` to determine how the binodal calculated from your initial parameters compares to the data set in the absence of any fitting.
+I recommend using `fireball-draw` to determine how the binodal calculated from your initial parameters compares to the data set, without any fitting.

 ### Step 2: Change the `config.py` module
 Second, if changing the initial parameters did not help, try modulating values in the `config.py` module.
-In particular, make sure that your starting binodal temperature is not too high or too low.
-The first five variable in this module may also be of interest, in particular "partial_binodal_increment", which may need to be decreased.
+In particular, ensure your starting binodal temperature is neither too high nor too low.
+The first five variables in this module may also be of interest, in particular "partial_binodal_increment", which may need to be decreased.

 ### Step 3: Change the bounds/initial guesses when calculating binodal values in `fireball/partial_binodal_loop.py`
 If the above steps did not help, it is possible that you will need to change the source code.
 Most likely, the algorithm is having trouble calculating correct binodal values in the `fireball/partial_binodal_loop.py` module.
 If this seems to be the case, I recommend playing with the initial guess and bound variables in this module.
 These are named "x0" and "bounds", respectively.
 Unfortunately, you will likely need to familiarize yourself with the code and understand the issue at hand to adequately change these variables.
 Depending on the issue, you may need to make similar changes in the `fireball/full_binodal.py` module to correctly calculate the full binodal at the end of the script.